About Twisted Twigs

 In December 2014, a lovely client requested a file that would literally change my world: a Civil War pension.
 Like many genealogists, we don't like to wait for records and the turnaround time for record requests at NARA was over 6 months.
 I hopped on a Greyhound bus later that week and my client had her 2nd great grandfather's pension file the next day.
 I spent the rest of the week browsing record collections and retrieving all the pensions and service records for my ancestors.
 Twisted Twigs started offering NARA record retrieval services in the summer of 2015 after 4-trips back to the National Archives (Archive I) for my clients.
 Record retrieval services at The National Personnel Records Center in Saint Louis (WWI & later military records/ Personnel Files) were added June 2016.

 After spending most of the summer commuting from Detroit, Twisted Twigs on Gnarled Branches Genealogy relocated to Washington DC on Labor Day Weekend 2016 to provide the genealogy community with a reasonably priced on-site alternative to steep NARA fees and inflated retrieval fees from research firms.
-As of Feb 2017, Twisted Twigs has retrieved over 835 military pensions and 2000+ service records in twenty-six months.
+As of June 2017, Twisted Twigs has retrieved over 1000 military pensions and 2500+ service records.

 When I meet other family historians/genealogists during events and mention "I'm Twisted Twigs", I usually see their face light up and hear "I love your page!
 Your memes make my day!" or I receive a big ole bear hug.
 Who doesn't like hugs!?!
 Twisted Twigs on Gnarled Branches Genealogy on Facebook started one afternoon in February 2012 while frustrated with an English brick wall (Clarks from England = Smiths in US).
 5000 genealogy memes later, we've laughed while sharing our obsession across walls of our friends, family, and far flung cousins.
 Hopefully, we might have hooked one more future genealogist into our tribe with each funny meme shared.